TIBCOSoftware/js-docker/README.md

 `HTTPS_PORT` | Defaults to 8443 |
 `HTTP_PORT` | Defaults to 8080.
 Cannot be overridden |
 `JAVA_OPTS` | command line options passed to OpenJDK 8 / Tomcat 9 |
 `POSTGRES_JDBC_DRIVER_VERSION` | defaults to 42.2.5.
-If you change this, the new version will be downloaded from https://jdbc.postgresql.org/download.html |
+If you change this in the Dockerfile, the new version will be downloaded from https://jdbc.postgresql.org/download.html |
  | |
  | A self signed SSL certificate is configured for the Tomcat environment. |
 `DN_HOSTNAME` | self signed certificate host name.
 Defaults to "localhost.localdomain" |